Skip to content

 Final Thoughts

-Now that you have a good understanding of how to size a heat pump.
+Now you have a good understanding of what is the right size Heat Pump for a 2000 Sq Ft house.

-We hope this article was helpful and that you feel more confident in choosing the right heat pump for the home.
+We hope this article was helpful and that you feel more confident in choosing the right heat pump for your home.

 Remember to take into account the climate, size of the home, and budget when making the final decision.